flomesh-io/osm-edge-docs/content/en/docs/guides/observability/tracing.md

 ### 5. Verify Jaeger pod readiness, responsiveness and health
 Check if the Jaeger pod is running in the namespace you have deployed it in:
-> The commands below are specific to OSM's automatic deployment of Jaeger; substitute namespace and label values for your own tracing instance as applicable:
+> The commands below are specific to osm-edge's automatic deployment of Jaeger; substitute namespace and label values for your own tracing instance as applicable:
 ```bash
 kubectl get pods -n osm-system -l app=jaeger